MNsure Quick Facts

 Many Minnesotans qualify for some level of financial assistance.
 The only way to receive financial assistance is to apply through MNsure.
 Qualification for financial help is based on household size and annual income.

-Use the calculator to get an idea of what your monthly premium might be.
+Use the MNsure Plan Comparison Tool to to get an idea of what your monthly premium might be.

-For more information on costs, please go to the MNsure Cost Overview website.
+For more information on costs, please go to the MNsure Financial Help webpage.

 Key Health Insurance Terms